joncamfield/level-up/_pages/curriculum/crypto-fundamentals/hashes/synthesis.md

 ## Verification

-We've focused a lot of our lesson time on the verification of a hash to double check the integrity of a document or downloaded file, but there are some other notable uses.
+We've focused a lot of our lesson time on the verification of a hash to double check the integrity of a document or downloaded file - useful to ensure you downloaded the software you intended to download, or making sure a document is the same one that was sent.
+Using hashes for verification is central to digital "signing" of content, including in PGP, where the hashed value is encrypted, as opposed to encrypting the entire contents again (separately from encrypting them to send of course) just for the signature function -- but there are some other notable uses.

 ## Private Secret Sharing